Mujtaba-abd/taskTrackingCLI/README.md

 task-cli list-todo
 ```

-funFact i stared writing the project yesterday but forgot to press start project on the project page in roadmap.sh
+Fun Fact i stared writing the project yesterday but forgot to press start project on the project page in roadmap.sh